Highway | Start | Terminus | Length (km) |

 A: Is this Six Flags Over Jesus?
 In the 1990s, this fugly box was a Lowe's home improvement warehouse store.
 Now, it's a freaking church...that just happens to have a freaking lumber loading dock on the side.
 It also spans a dozen acres, all of it exempt from taxes.

 C: Development of the Stafford Drive strip began in earnest with the construction of the Princeton Shopping Center in the late 1960s.
 The plaza was initially anchored by A&P, who opened one of their characteristic "early American"-style stores in September 1969.
-A&P closed in December 1981 when the chain withdrew from southern West Virginia, and the building has housed a revolving door of other grocers since.
+A&P closed in December 1981 when the chain withdrew from southern West Virginia, and the building has housed a revolving door of other businesses since.
 (Photos by the author, 2009.)

 In 1976 the Princeton Shopping Center expanded with the addition of a Heck's department store, housed in the building you see here.